Equipment guidelines (medical and rehabilitation)

 - hygiene aids (e.g. shower stools, bath boards, bath transfer bench, basic commodes, toilet seat raisers, surround toilet frames)

-- physio items (e.g. balance supports, exercise bands, exercise foam, exercise putty, fit balls, foam rollers, lumbar support rolls, hand weights, massage balls, support pillows)
+- physio items (e.g. balance supports, exercise bands, exercise foam, exercise putty, fit balls, foam rollers, lumbar support rolls, hand weights, massage balls, body positioning pillows)

 - silicone gel sheeting (one 10x13cm sheet only) or in equivalent liquid form